Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 When you’re writing the target market section of your business you’ll describe exactly who your ideal customer is, what their demographics are, and how large your target market is.

-There are a lot of details that you can include in your target market section of your business plan and we’ve got a great article that covers everything you might want to include.
+There are a lot of details that you can include in your target market section of your eCommerce business plan, and we’ve got a great article that covers everything you might want to include.

 Marketing and Advertising